 I used to think camping meant hot dogs, marshmallows, and a ton of chips… and that’s about it.
-But that gets pretty tiring on day seven of a road trip.
-Luckily, I’ve learned a bit since then and know that camping doesn’t have to mean eating like shit.
-Instead, I gobble up this Caprese pasta salad and love every second of it!
+But that gets old fast.
+Luckily, there are plenty of delicious camping meals you can try instead — like Caprese pasta salad!

-This Caprese pasta salad is a quick and easy, no-mess no-hassle meal to add to your camping repertoire.
+Caprese pasta salad is a quick and easy meal for camping and road trips.
 And boy, is it worth it!
-You’ll feel like a fancy SOB as you dig into your hot tomatoes, soft cheese, sweet basil, and tangy vinegar while batting away mosquitos and ignoring your dirty hair.
+You’ll feel like a fancy SOB as you dig into your hot tomatoes, soft cheese, sweet basil, and tangy vinegar while batting away mosquitos and pulling a hat over your dirty hair.

 PS: This article contains affiliate links.
 I may earn a commission (at no cost to you) if you click them; I only recommend products that I think will help you.
 Read my full disclosure statement here.

-Once you’ve removed the cherries from the heat, it’s time to cook your pasta.
+Once you’ve removed the cherries from the stove, cook your pasta according to the directions.
 I like penne noodles, but you can use whatever kind you want.

-I sometimes have trouble keeping a near-boil going when I’m using a campfire or wood-burning stove, so I often add the pasta from cold.
+Tip: I usually have trouble keeping a boil with a campfire or wood-burning stove, so I often add the pasta from cold.
 I know it’s a little weird, but it works fine.
 After all, you’re camping.
-No one expects you to make the food exactly like normal — at least that’s what I tell myself!
+No one expects Michelin Star food while camping — at least that’s what I tell myself.

 Caprese Pasta Salad